An introduction to DutyMan

 In extreme cases you may need to swap at the last minute and be unable to find anyone willing to swap.
 In these circumstances it is still your responsibility to ensure that the duty is fulfilled, so you may need to try to find friends in the club who will stand in for you.

-Please note that the email address in DutyMan is updated separately from the Sailing Club’s database.
-If you change your email address you need to both let the membership secretary know and update DutyMan.
+Please note that the email address in DutyMan is updated separately from the Sailing Club’s database (membermojo).
+If you change your email address please do this in membermojo or let the membership secretary know.

 Members who join after duties were initially allocated may be asked to stand in for a duty later in the year.